Amateur Radio in Iceland / TF

 |N||18 kHz||25 W|

-Disclaimer: This info is for guidance only, whereas the author holds no responsibility for any errors.
+Disclaimer: This info may be outdated, so it is for guidance only.
+The author holds no responsibility for any errors.

 73’s de Hans